ISCHEMIC STROKE / ACUTE THERAPY

 - rapidly improving but still disabling deficit

-- is the potential benefit of IVT (even mild deficits can be bothersome) and the low risk of ICH
+- there is potential benefit of IVT (even mild deficits can be bothersome) and the low risk of ICH

 - mild non-disabling deficit + persistent cerebral artery occlusion (ESO 2021 – expert consensus)